Generic Name: sucroferric oxyhydroxide (SOO kroe FER ik OX ee hye DROX ide)

 What other drugs will affect sucroferric oxyhydroxide?

-Other drugs may interact with sucroferric oxyhydroxide, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect sucroferric oxyhydroxide, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Velphoro (sucroferric oxyhydroxide)